ars860/ParserGenerator/README.md

 # ParserGenerator
 Simple parser generator for LL1 grammars

-Example grammars can be found in [a relative link](src/test/grammars) Example usage can be found in [a relative link](src/test/Test.java)
+Example grammars can be found in the [grammars folder](src/test/grammars) Example usage can be found in the [Test.java file](src/test/java/Test.java)